-There’s a number of trekking options in San Pedro de Atacama – and many of them are high altitude.
-You can hike up volcanoes, getting beautiful views over lagoons and into Bolivia.
+There’s a number of trekking options in San Pedro de Atacama – and many of them are at altitudes above 5000 metres.

-I opted for the Cerro Toco hike, which takes you up to a whopping 5,604 metres above sea level!
+One of the most popular hikes is up Cerro Toco, which gets you up to 5,604 metres above sea level!
 That’s higher than Everest Base Camp.

 Cerro Toco is a fairly easy option if you want to bag a high altitude peak in San Pedro de Atacama as the hike starts at 5,200 metres above sea level.

 But don’t let the distance fool you, the altitude (and the cold) will still take your breath away.

 If you want a harder option, you can hike up 5,592 metre Laskar Volcano, starting at 4,600 metres above sea level, or do the two day trek up 5,950 metre Licancabur Volcano.

 3. Get some cool photos at the salt flats, geysers, valleys or lagoons